When you can’t pay your student loans the natural tendency is to feel embarrassment or as if you’re a failure.

 And then what?

-You can ask for a repayment term with a lower payment, loan modification, lower interest rate reduction, or some other type of relief.
+You can ask for repayment options that offer a lower payment, loan modification, lower interest rate reduction, or some other type of relief.
 But soon, those terms run out.

-When those periods end, what are your options?
+When those repayment periods end, what are your options?

 You can look into refinancing, but you may be hard pressed to find a lender willing to refinance your loan balance.